 Bethlehem also observes other festivals associated with the life of Jesus and the mystery of our redemption.

-Minor festivals celebrated annually include Trinity Sunday, All Saints, Reformation, St Michael and all Angels and the Commemoration of the Augsburg confession.
+Minor festivals celebrated annually include All Saints, Reformation, St Michael and all Angels, the Commemoration of the Augsburg confession, and Christ the King.
 Other festivals may be celebrated from time to time, particularly if they fall on a Sunday in the current year.

 Commemoration of the Augsburg confession

 The Augsburg Confession is the main confessional document of the Lutheran Church.
 Lutherans all over the world accept it as a true and correct exposition of the universal Christian faith as taught in the Bible.

 A German lay theologian, Philip Melanchthon, prepared a clear and concise statement of Lutheran beliefs and practices, using documents previously drawn up by Luther and others.
 This was presented to the Emperor Charles V at the Diet (general assembly) of Augsburg on 25 June, 1530.